 - Conduction of regular data protection impact assessments

-- Implementation of data protection contracts with third-part processors
+- Execution of data protection contracts with third-party processors

 - Obtainment of appropriate consents from data subjects